 Transforming Communities Through Education: The Story of DIL

 Across Pakistan, tens of thousands of children—especially girls—continue to face obstacles to accessing quality education, shaped by poverty, distance, and deeply rooted social norms.
-For nearly three decades, the Development in Literacy (DIL) Foundation has worked to break down these barriers in underserved regions.
+For nearly three decades, the Development in Literacy (DIL) has worked to break down these barriers in underserved regions.

 This feature explores how DIL’s work is not only expanding access to education but also reshaping attitudes and possibilities within the communities it serves.